Ramas State

-The village is in Bayad Taluka, in Aravalli district of Gujarat state, western India.
+The village is in Bayad Taluka, in Aravalli district of Gujarat state, Western India.

 History

-Ramas was a Sixth Class princely state and taluka, comprising eight more villages, covering six square miles.
-It existed during the British Raj under the colonial Mahi Kantha Agency.
+Ramas was a Sixth Class princely state and taluka, comprising eight more villages, covering six square miles in Mahi Kantha.

+It had a combined population of 1650 in 1901 and generating a state revenue of 2500 Rupees and paying tributes of 158 Rupees to the Gaekwad Baroda State.

 Places of interest

 There is a step-well said to have been built five hundred years ago by the wife of a Nawa of Kapadvanj.